Skip to the content

 What is carer poverty?

 Every day across the UK, the work of unpaid carers helps hold society together – an invisible network of support, empathy and care for those who need it most.
 However, providing care to family and friends limits carers’ ability to earn a full income and adds extra costs that they would not otherwise have.
 Too often, due to a lack of recognition and support, unpaid carers end up falling into poverty or find themselves in precarious financial positions as a result of their caring role.
+Financial difficulties also have a significant impact on carers’ physical and mental health and often increase their own need for treatment and support in order to cope.

 There is a clear moral as well as economic argument for supporting unpaid carers to live on a decent level of income and for supporting those able to continue with paid work whilst caring.
 Better support for carers to stay in work has clear benefits to the wider economy by improving productivity and reducing unemployment.
 The value of unpaid care is estimated to be a staggering £162 billion per year in England and Wales alone.
 This is a huge contribution to the NHS, social care and to society as a whole.